timescale/docs/tutorials/OLD_grafana/grafana-variables.md

 *   Next setup Grafana.

-Once your installation of TimescaleDB and Grafana are complete, ingest the data found in the [NYC Taxi Cab][nyc-taxi] tutorial and configure Grafana to connect to that database.
+Once your installation of TimescaleDB and Grafana are complete, ingest the data found in the NYC Taxi Cab tutorial and configure Grafana to connect to that database.
 Be sure to follow the full tutorial if you're interested in background on how to use TimescaleDB.